DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 curl: (28) Failed to connect to 1.2.3.4 port 80 after 135807 ms: Couldn't connect to server
 ```

-I think tracing retransmits has the _potential_ to cause some performance degradation, but I'm not sure how to measure it.
-On most cases, we either do 1 if (state == `SynSent`) or 1 if and a hash lookup.

 ## But, who closed the connection?